-Naples has one of the most well-connected ferry ports on the western Italian coast.
+Naples has one of the most well-connected ferry ports on the western Italian coast, making it one of the best port cities in Europe.
 The Naples port and ferry docks are located in the same place, so it’s easy to visit Sorrento on a ferry that departs from the Molo Beverello pier.

 The ferry takes you across the Bay of Naples on a 40-minute ride to Sorrento.
 It departs multiple times a day during the busy travel season that runs from April through October, and on weekdays only from November through March.

 Once you dock in Sorrento, you’ll have the option to climb up the steep stairs from the port to the road or take one of the many buses and taxis available at the port that will transport you uphill.